An equation is quadratic if and only if it can be written in the following form:

 \[ \Delta' = \left(\frac{b}{2}\right)^2 - ac \]

-Now let's compare it with the discriminant of the full formula:
+Now let's compare it with the discriminant of the complete formula:

 \[ \Delta = b^2 - 4ac \]